Frank Cummins (Kilkenny hurler): Inter-county

 In 1973 the Leinster Championship posed little difficulty for Kilkenny and Cummins collected a fourth provincial medal before making his fourth All-Ireland final appearance.
 For the first time since 1940 Kilkenny would play Limerick in the championship decider.
-Cummins’ side, as the reigning champions, were credited as the favourites to win, however, a goal from Mossie Dowling and a rampant attack spearheaded by Richie Bennis saw victory go to Limerick on a score line of 1-21 to 1-14.
+Cummins’ side, as the reigning champions, were credited as the favourites to win, however, a goal from Mossie Dowling and a rampant attack spearheaded by Richie Bennis saw victory go to Limerick on a scoreline of 1-21 to 1-14.
 Wexford were once again narrowly defeated by Kilkenny in the 1974 Leinster final, giving Cummins a fifth provincial title.
 In a repeat of the previous year Limerick provided the opposition, however, revenge was foremost in the minds of Kilkenny supporters.
 The Munster champions stormed to a five-point lead in the first 11 minutes, however, a converted penalty by Eddie Keher, supplemented by two further goals gave Kilkenny a twelve-point win and gave Cummins a third All-Ireland medal.
-In 1975 Kilkenny defeated Wexford for the fifth consecutive year in the provincial final, giving Cummins a fifth Leinster medal in-a-row.
+In 1975 Kilkenny defeated Wexford for the fifth consecutive year in the provincial final, giving Cummins a fifth Leinster medal in a row.
 It was his sixth Leinster title overall.
 Cummins later lined out in yet another All-Ireland final with surprise semi-final winners Galway providing the opposition on this occasion.
 The men from the West led by three points at half-time, however, Eddie Keher's huge tally of 2 goals and 7 points kept Galway at bay giving Kilkenny a 2-22 to 2-10 victory and giving Cummins a fourth All-Ireland medal.
 The following year he won his first National Hurling League title, however, Wexford finally triumphed over their Leinster rivals in the provincial finals of 1976 and 1977.
 Kilkenny bounced back in 1978 with Cummins adding a seventh Leinster medal to his ever-growing collection.
-‘The Cats’ later faced Cork in the All-Ireland final, however, Cummins’ ended up on the losing side that day as Cork completed the final leg of a famous three-in-a-row of All-Ireland titles.
+‘The Cats’ later faced Cork in the All-Ireland final, however, Cummins ended up on the losing side that day as Cork completed the final leg of a famous three-in-a-row of All-Ireland titles.
 The following year Cummins won an eighth Leinster title before lining out in his eighth All-Ireland final appearance.
-For the second time in five years Galway provided the opposition in the championship decider, however, Cummins’ collected a fifth winners’ medal that day as victory went to Kilkenny in the worst All-Ireland final of the decade.
+For the second time in five years, Galway provided the opposition in the championship decider, however, Cummins collected a fifth winners’ medal that day as victory went to Kilkenny in the worst All-Ireland final of the decade.